xames3/smart/docs/source/index.rst

 I wholeheartedly believe that true mastery comes from sharing knowledge.
-Whether it is breaking down complex machine learning algorithms or explaining the nuances of AI, I find joy in making technical concepts relatable and easy to grasp.
+Whether it is breaking down complex machine learning algorithms or explaining the nuances of software design, I find joy in making technical concepts relatable and easy to grasp.

 Early in my Software Engineering career, I heard a quote...

 .. epigraph::